 ID 2601: Radar-Based Detection of Pathological Respiration Pattern

-This thesis explores radar-based sensing as a non-invasive alternative to traditional respiratory monitoring methods, which often require physical contact or wearable devices that can disrupt patient comfort and sleep quality.
+This project explores radar-based sensing as a non-invasive alternative to traditional respiratory monitoring methods, which often require physical contact or wearable devices that can disrupt patient comfort and sleep quality.
 Contactless monitoring holds particular promise for clinical environments where continuous observation is needed without interfering with natural breathing patterns or patient movement.
 By leveraging advances in deep learning, this research aims to extract detailed, temporal respiratory information from radar signals, enabling the detection and classification of both normal and pathological breathing patterns.
 The ultimate goal is to develop a robust system capable of identifying clinically relevant conditions such as sleep apnea and chronic obstructive pulmonary disease, contributing to improved diagnostic tools for respiratory care.

 Requirements